monarrk/sunshine/README.md

 # sunshine
 A low level, compiled language built to be small and fast that will probably never be finished.

+### Contributing
+Please help me!
+To contribute, download the source and the dependancies listed [here](#compile) and add whatever you want.
+Some main focuses of mine are
+1. Speed (fast)
+2. Size (small)
+3. Ease of use (very easy)
+4. Ease of writing (fairly easy)

+Some features that are needed are
+1. Variables
+2. Functions
+3. More types (such as strings/chars)

+Any help is greatly appreciated!!!

 ### Syntax?
 What can it do right now?
 Basically, nothing.
 At the moment it can do two things.